timeamolnar/codingtests/README.md

 * 'buzz' for numbers that are multiples of 5
 * 'fizzbuzz' for numbers that are multiples of 15

-e.g. if I run the program over a range from 1-20 I should get the following output
+e.g. if I run the program over a range from 1-20 I should get the following output:

 ```